danskernesdigitalebibliotek/dpl-react/docs/architecture/adr-012-gsearch-reverse-geocoding.md

 Use GSearch v2.0 with a `BBOX` spatial filter to approximate reverse geocoding:

-1. Convert WGS84 coordinates (from browser geolocation) to EPSG:25832 using the standard UTM projection formula
+1. Convert WGS84 coordinates (from browser geolocation) to EPSG:25832 using `proj4` (the de facto standard library for coordinate transforms)
 2. Create a 50m bounding box (25m radius) around the converted point
 3. Query `GET /rest/gsearch/v2.0/adresse?q=1&filter=BBOX(geometri,...)&limit=10&token=...`
 4. Convert all results to internal format, discarding any with missing coordinates
-5. Convert returned EPSG:25832 coordinates back to WGS84 using the inverse UTM projection
+5. Convert returned EPSG:25832 coordinates back to WGS84 using `proj4`
 6. Calculate the Haversine distance from the browser coordinates to each result
 7. Return the closest match